SirTidez/S1MCPServer/README.md

 - Check if NPCs are spawning correctly
 - Verify item registration
 - Inspect mod interactions
+- Capture and analyze game logs to track errors

 **Example:**
 ```
 User: "My mod isn't spawning NPCs correctly.
 Can you check what NPCs are currently in the game?"

 LLM: [Calls s1_list_npcs] I found 15 NPCs.
 Here are the ones that might be relevant...

+User: "The mod crashed at startup.
+Can you check the logs?"

+LLM: [Calls s1_capture_logs with keyword="error"] I found several errors in the logs around the startup time.
+The issue appears to be...
 ```

 ### 2. Game State Inspection